Are 'healthy' restaurant items really so healthy?

 The truth about ‘healthy’ restaurant foods

-Most “healthy” menu items, meanwhile, were lower in salt than their less healthy counterparts, but not by much.
-“Healthy” main dishes contained only about 180 milligrams (mg) less sodium than items without a healthy claim and contained on average about 1,300 mg sodium—which is more than half your daily recommended salt intake of 2,300 mg per day.
+What's more, most “healthy” menu items were lower in salt than their less healthy counterparts, but not by much.
+“Healthy” main dishes contained only about 180 milligrams (mg) less sodium than items without a healthy claim.
+On average, they still contained about 1,300 mg sodium, or more than half of the AHA's recommended salt intake of 2,300 mg per day.
 Vegan and vegetarian desserts actually contained more sodium than other desserts.
+Eating too much sodium increases the risk of high blood pressure, heart disease, and kidney issues among other chronic health conditions.

 Nutrient overload